alienbd/youtube-downloader/README.md

 ```
 or
  ```
-$ python3 y2d.py url folderName
+$ python3 y2d.py <url> <folderName>
 ```
-where folderName is the folder name where you wish to put your downloaded videos.
+Here, folderName is the folder name where you wish to put your downloaded videos.

 If the folder doesn't exist a new folder with the provided name (folderName) will be created

+And <url> is the name of the txt file without the extension

-# Playlist
+## Playlist

 To download a whole playlist run this command
 ```